 The history of the golf tournament is interesting.
 In 1934, E. Boyd Fitzpatrick purchased the Olean Times Herald newspaper from his siblings, who had inherited it from their father, M.G.
 Fitzpatrick.
 As owner and publisher, Boyd established the tournament that year as a four-day match play event.
 It has been held annually in August, interrupted for only three years in 1943-1945 during the war.
 In 1948, the tournament was extended to a five-day event by Fitzpatrick’s son-in-law, John R. Henzel who took over as Tournament Director.

 This is an event that has meant a great deal to the Henzel-Fitzpatrick families over the years because it gives back to the community.
 All proceeds from the tournament benefit two local charities, HomeCare & Hospice and the ReHabilitation Center.
+Over the past 17 years the committee has been able to give a total of $300,000 to both organizations.
 Additionally, the committee awards a college scholarship in John Henzel’s name and also allocates funds to the Penn York Golf program for young area golfers.

 Penn York was established in 1970 by Dr. Bob Davis, a well known physician in the area and nephew of Boyd.
 Tournament champ, Ed Forrest (1971) took it over the following year.
 In time, his sons Kevin and John began to coordinate the program and today, John (1986, 1987, 2002 champ) now carries on with organizing more than 100 young players each year, at five area courses.
-Ten golfers from the program are chosen to play in the Men’s Amateur each year, allocated in a bracket all their own.
+In 2017, Kyle Henzel took over as Director of Penn-York.
+Ten golfers with the lowest scoring averages from the program are chosen to play in the Men’s Amateur each year and as a reward the committee awards them free entry fee into the tournament.

 Much attention has been given to the junior golfers over the years.
 In 1986, as part of the 50th anniversary of the tournament, Chris Henzel, with the help of many, organized a tour for 18 teenage golfers.
 In one week, he took the group to play at six courses – Moonbrook, Crag Burn, Bristol Harbour, En Joie, Glen Abbey, and Niagara Falls Country Club.
 It was an experience none will forget.